 For example, you could be out on the corner with other people and while another is make drug transaction the police testify that you are looking up and down the street or riding a bike around the corner, they can arrest you for conspiracy to sell drugs arguing that you are the “lookout”.
 Or, you could exchange money with someone who is selling drugs on the corner and you get stopped with a large amount of money and police believe that you are getting drug money off the corner and are therefore part of the conspiracy.
 You could be held responsible for acting as a co-conspirator if you are sitting in a car while another person robs a corner store and even shoots and kills someone inside and the person gets in your car after the crime and you drive away.
 You could be considered the “get away driver” and you could be responsible for everything that happened inside the store even though you never entered the store.

 Philadelphia PA Criminal Defense Lawyers Handling Conspiracy Cases

-At Nenner & Namerow, P.C., our combined legal knowledge and trial experience has proven that the best defense to a conspiracy charge focuses on the ‘intent’ of the accused.
+Nenner Law has the legal knowledge and trial experience has proven that the best defense to a conspiracy charge focuses on the ‘intent’ of the accused.
 Oftentimes, most defendants are unaware that their conduct and conversations amount to illegal activity and, faced with police questioning, only incriminate themselves further.
 A skilled and experienced lawyer can help protect your rights and the confidentiality of your transactions while defending your case.

 Call us today to schedule a free and confidential consultation to discuss your case: (215) 564-0644.